vachikasera/Flywire-Summer-Internship/README.md

 - FAFB (female brain EM reconstruction)
 - BANC (female central nervous system)

-All three overlap in the optic lobe, which mattered once T1 (an optic-lobe intrinsic neuron) turned out to be the dominant hub in the shared role class.
-This overlap is why a T1-centered match is meaningful rather than coincidental.
+All three overlap in the optic lobe, which mattered once T1 turned out to be the dominant hub in the shared role class.
+T1 is an optic-lobe intrinsic neuron, so for the cross-dataset match to mean anything biologically, all three datasets needed to actually contain optic lobe tissue in the first place.
+MCNS, by contrast, spans the whole CNS and would have diluted the comparison.

 ## Trial-and-Error History